 Step Nine: Save space and supplies by filing multiple-page or related documents in the same sheet protector.
 But don’t file fragile originals or materials of different types (such as photos and newsprint) together.

-Step Seven: Make high-quality photocopies of deteriorating originals to preserve their content.
+Step Ten: Make high-quality photocopies of deteriorating originals to preserve their content.
 Extra-dark or color copies may best capture fading handwriting or type.

-Step Eight: Label the binder spine with the family name.
+Step Eleven: Label the binder spine with the family name.

 Here are a few ideas for additional sections and elements you can include: